-Diabetes was induced by intraperitoneal injection of streptozotocin at (55mg/kg) in seven (7) groups namely Group B, C, D, E, F, G and H. The animals were left for 48 hours after which diabetes was confirmed from the fasting blood glucose using one touch glucometer.
+Diabetes mellitus was induced by intraperitoneal injection of streptozotocin at (55mg/kg) in seven (7) groups namely Group B, C, D, E, F, G and H. The animals were left for 48 hours after which diabetes mellitus was confirmed from the fasting blood glucose using one touch glucometer.
 WHO [11] reported that blood glucose level reach 126mg/dl and accompanied with hyperglucosuric test 48 hours after streptozotocin injection.
-Prior to each study the animals will be made to fast for 14 hours but will have free access to water [12].
+Prior to each study the animals were made to fast for 14 hours but they had free access to water [12].